Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction

 that is, any linear combination with complex coefficients of the $\lbrace A_{i} \rbrace$ will transform under rotation into an element of the n-dimensional space $\Span \lbrace A_{1} , \ldots , A_{n} \rbrace$.
-We have \begin{theorem} If $\hat{\Omega}(R)$ is a projective representation of the rotations group, then the matrices $M(R)$ define a genuine (linear) representation of $SO(3)$ acting on the operators, i.e.
+We have \begin{theorem} If $\hat{\Omega}(R)$ is a projective representation of the rotation group, then the matrices $M(R)$ define an ordinary representation of $SO(3)$ acting on the operators, i.e.,

 \begin{proof} The rotation $R_{2} R_{1}$ satisfies

 and since $\hat{\Omega}(R)$ is a projective representation, we have

 then